How to Enjoy God

 Solomon’s splendour was great.
 After Solomon had built the temple, the Lord appeared to him and said, ‘… if my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then will I hear from heaven and will forgive their sin and will heal their land’ (7:14).

 This verse is justly famous and it is often used as a template for worship and prayer.
 In it we see the conditions for integrity in our worship.
 They are also the conditions necessary for revival.
+In the light of COVID-19, it is pertinent to note that the immediate context was the possibility of a pandemic (‘plague’ v.13).
 We see in this verse that we need to do four things:

 Then God promises that he will do three things: